nftperp-mevbot/nftperp-maker/README.md

 ## 2. Platform Strategy
 platform.js is designed to optimize liquidity provision on NFTPerp  by placing limit orders on both the buy and sell side of the order book, biased towards the less popular direction.
 The approach ensures a balance in liquidity provision while maximizing trading rewards.
 This strategy is ideal for the exchange but it might not be the best strategy for market makers who want to maximize rewards.

-### Working Mechanism
 This algorithm uses a pre-defined distribution based on hyperparameters to create N limit orders, whose distribution can skewed more towards the mark price.

 ![Strategy Image](platform.png)

-As market prices fluctuate, this strategy assesses the balance of active positions, taking into account both buying and selling orders.
-If an imbalance is detected between the buy and sell orders, the strategy takes corrective measures by canceling orders that lie outside the current market price bounds and replaces them with new ones, reflecting the updated market conditions.
+As market prices fluctuate, this strategy assesses the balance of orders and if an imbalance is detected between the buy and sell orders, the strategy cancels orders that lie outside the current market price bounds and replaces them with new ones, reflecting the updated market conditions.

 **Configuration:**

-Several parameters in the config file allow users to customize the strategy:

 - SPREAD: Determines the distance between the market price and placed orders.